sourcegraph/about/blogposts/2020/optimizing-a-code-intelligence-indexer.md

   <img src="https://sourcegraphstatic.com/blog/lsif-go/lsif-go-perf-2.png" alt="performance comparison">
 </div>

-We plan to continue on this path of performance improvements.
-This is just the latest chapter in our continuing effort to bring fast, precise code navigation to every language, every codebase, and every programmer.
+We're still working on improving performance so every language, every codebase, and every programmer gets fast, precise code intelligence.
 If you thought this post was interesting or valuable, we'd appreciate it if you'd share it with others!

 To read another optimization story similar to this one, see our previous discussion about optimizing the [code intelligence backend](/blog/optimizing-a-code-intel-backend/), which concentrates on reducing the latency of the part of the code intelligence indexing system that receives the data emitted by LSIF indexers like lsif-go.